moseskamira/Flutter-Level-up-Project-One/README.md

-# myFlutterApp
+# FlutterLevelUpProject

 This project is intended to levelup on Flutter as a framework and Dart as a programming language.

 ## Description:

+- The project involves implementing TDD where both Widget and Unit tests were written.

-- The project enables one to register user, view a list of github users and viewing github user details.
+- Features implemented include user being able to register user, view a list of github users and viewing github user details

 - More functionalities shall be added later being a levelup project.

+## Running Tests:

+- To run all the tests, issue the command: 'flutter test test/' from the root directory

 ## Navigation Drawer:
 ![List developers](/assets/images/drawer.png)